JonPulfer/gofiggy/README.md

 kubectl create -f gofiggy.yaml
 ```

-From this point you can create and update configmaps and see what happens.
+From this point you can create and update config maps and see what happens.